 Marianne Ingleby (1980) is a journalist and photographer living in Amsterdam.

 His archive gives a rare insight into the aftermath of this bloody battle and the cost paid to raise this flag.
-Seeing the atrocities he witnessed, I suddenly understood how he always remained a veteran and how his story had trickled down in my upbringing.
+Seeing the atrocities he witnessed, I suddenly understood how he always remained a veteran.
 Without documentation, my grandfather’s generation would dissolve and disappear with time.
 Or would they?
 Or have these stories disappeared into our skin, leaving a mark we can never quite trace?
 In my work, I ask the question: How can we remember what we have never seen?

 2018 Selected by GUP magazine for group exhibition Paraty em Foco in Brazil.